ushis/viscum/README.md

 ## Architecture

-Lets see how overengineered it is.
+Let's see how overengineered it is.

                      +--------------------------------------+
                      |                 viscumd              |